oracle-terraform-modules/terraform-oci-oke/README.md

 - Infrastructure
   - There's no need to toggle the code in single AD-regions anymore
   - Ability to specify preferred ADs pair for load balancers in 3-AD regions
+  - Conditional addition of service gateway routing and security list for worker subnets

 ## Documentation